lasercata/Cracker/README.md

 You need to convert a number from binary to hexadecimal ?
 You need to do a special convertion using your own base alphabet ?
 Check the "Base convert" tab.

-Like you can see, there is a lot of functions, often about cracking.
+As you can see, there is a lot of functions, often about cracking.
 But Cracker can also help to improve your security : if you need a strong password, hard to be cracked by brute-force, the "P@ssw0rd_Test0r" tab is for you !
 It gives a lot of informations about the password you entered, like its entropy.